thomashancock/TORCH_Data_Processor/README.md

 ## To-do

 This section gives a list of changes/features which are yet to be implemented, but are requested.
-The requester's initials should be put in brackets after the item
+The requester's initials should be put in brackets after the item.

 * Refactor Edge Sorting to be easily modifiable (THH)
 * If block/file is dumped, ensure current WordBundle is cleared (THH)